-I’ve had the book, ‘Doctor Who and the Keeper of Traken’, signed by the lovely Sarah Sutton at the ‘Science of the Time Lords’ event in the National Space Centre, Leicester, January 2016.
+I’ve had the book, ‘Doctor Who and the Keeper of Traken’, signed by the lovely Sarah Sutton at the ‘Science of the Time Lords’ event at the National Space Centre, Leicester, January 2016.
 Sarah signed the book on Nyssa’s 35th anniversary in ‘Doctor Who’, which amazed her when I told her so.

 The Melkur uses Consul Kassia to get into the Keeper’s chair and to control the Source of Traken.
-With the help of Tremas (Kassia’s husband) and his daughter Nyssa, the Doctor and Adric seek out to stop the Melkur and save Traken from devastation.
+With the help of Tremas, Kassia’s husband, and his daughter Nyssa, the Doctor and Adric seek out to stop the Melkur and save Traken from devastation.
 It soon turns out the Melkur is more than a mere statue.

 The book was originally published in 1982 – a year after the story was transmitted in 1981.
 I love the front cover of the book’s original 1982 edition.
 It has a beautiful profile image of Sarah Sutton as Nyssa adorning the cover with the Melkur statue in the background.
 It’s one of my favourite book covers.

-I’m very impressed with how Terrance has managed to novelise Johnny Byrne’s TV scripts.
+I’m very impressed with how Terrance has managed to novelize Johnny Byrne’s TV scripts.
 He has stayed true to what was shown on TV.
 Saying that however, ‘The Keeper of Traken’ is a very slim book since Terrance doesn’t add much to the original story as he usually tends to with previous novelizations.

 Apart from adding in a few deleted scenes, Terrance simply writes the novelization according to what Johnny Byrne wrote in the script.
 This is a shame, as I wanted to explore more of the world of Traken and see the characters enhanced during the story.
 But this is still a good book and a very nice read.

 The book is divided into 12 chapters.
 There are 3 chapters comprising of one episode out of the four from the TV story.
-So 3 chapters; times 4; equals 12 chapters altogether.
+So 3 chapters times 4 equals 12 chapters altogether.
 The chapters also have exciting titles to them such as ‘The Voice of Melkur’, ‘The Net’, ‘The Rule of Melkur’ and ‘The Last Resort’.

 The dialogue between characters is sharper than it was in the TV story.
-Terrance rewords some of the original lines to make them sound believable.
+Terrance reworded some of the original lines to make them sound believable.
 One moment I liked is when Nyssa encourages her father Tremas to give the Doctor the Source Manipulator plans after he has been persuaded to do so.

-I like how Terrance writes for the Fourth Doctor and Adric, as he previously wrote for them in ‘State of Decay’ on TV.
+I like how Terrance writes for the Fourth Doctor and Adric as he previously wrote for them in ‘State of Decay’ on TV.
 A nice connection is made to the Doctor and Adric escaping from E-Space.
 Terrance has kept to the Doctor and Adric’s strengths as Johnny Byrne wrote for them in the original TV story.

-The Melkur statue is well depicted in the story, as Terrance describes the silky tones in its voice.
+The Melkur statue is well-depicted in the story as Terrance describes the silky tones in its voice.
 He describes the Melkur’s evil nature pretty well, especially when he walks about the grove.
 Terrance gives clues and hints about who the Melkur is, such as mentioning the creature in his control room.

 ‘Doctor Who and the Keeper of Traken’ rating – 9/10